 1. Influencers Launch Their Own DTC Brands

 DTC companies, including Casper, Allbirds, Bonobos, and Warby Parker, famously used influencer marketing to grow their startups in record time.
-Which is one of the reasons that influencer marketing became a DTC mainstay: compared to PPC and SEO, influencer marketing resulted relatively low customer acquisition costs (CAC).
+This is one of the reasons that influencer marketing became a DTC mainstay: compared to PPC and SEO, influencer marketing resulted in relatively low customer acquisition costs (CAC).

 But it’s far from the only influencer-founded DTC business.
 For example, supplement company Truvani was launched by a pair of influencers: Social Trigger’s Derek Halpern and “The Food Babe” Vani Hari.
 Both co-founders leveraged their existing audiences (and digital marketing expertise) to help get their DTC supplement brand off the ground.